Subscribe to BoliviaBella!

 Noel Kempff was a Bolivian biologist, nature lover and conservationist after whom the Noel Kempff Mercado National Park is also named.
 The museum is currently administered by the Gabriel René Moreno Autonomous University.

-This museum, though small, contains an interesting collection of minerals and gems including the "bolivianita", found only in Bolivia.
 It also has a taxidermy collection of animals, birds, insects and reptiles found typically in Eastern Bolivia and our rainforests (like an enormous 6-meter anaconda that makes a trip to the museum worthwhile all by itself).
 In addition, you can learn about dozens of species of plants in the botany section.

 The Natural History Museum is also involved in disseminating information on natural resource conservation and the effects climate change will have on our lives, and holds workshops on these topics and others (like botany and mineral production) for students, researchers and the public in its 50-person auditorium.